Le bahut va craquer

 A Parisian School: The young girl Beatrice (Fanny Bastien), who lives alone with her mother (Dany Carrel) is pregnant.
 The school's headmaster (Michel Galabru) decides to decriut Bea at the door.
-The other Students unite to sequesting the headmaster in company of the tutor in math (Darry Cowl) and the teacher of philosophy (Claude Jade) ...
+The other Students unite to sequestering the headmaster in company of the tutor in math (Darry Cowl) and the teacher of philosophy (Claude Jade) ...
 The principal, the math teacher and the teacher of philosophy will become the hostages of students and pay for their misunderstanding.